jvansch1/ycharts-wiki/YCharts-Project-Management-in-Pivotal-Tracker.md

 ## Boards Basics
 For YCharts, Project Boards represent the the collective work and output of a team.

-Currently, YCharts has 5 Project boards
+Currently, YCharts has 5 Project Boards

 - **Data** - All data importing, calculating related projects
 - **Applications** - All front-end application projects